 Step 2.
-If the grievance is not settled at Step I, it shall be presented in writing within ten (10) days to the Director of Public Works.
-The Director of Public Works will arrange to meet with the grievant and union representative, if so requested, within five (5) days.
+If the grievance is not settled at Step l, it shall be presented in writing within ten (10) days to the Director of Public Works/Facilities Manager.
+The Director of Public Works/Facilities Manager will arrange to meet with the grievant and union representative, if so requested, within five (5) days.
 If unable to informally settle the matter, he/she shall give a written answer within five (5) days of meeting.